pimcore/personalized-product-search/doc/Decorators.md

 # Decorator implementation details

 A *decorator* is responsible for executing multiple adapters at once and can influence the weighting of each adapter.
+Decorators implement the composite pattern which means that a group of objects are treated the same way as a single instance of the same type of object.
+This allows you to nest adapters as well as other decorators within a decorator.

 In our bundle one decorator is predefined called *EqualWeightDecorator*.
 This decorator weights all adapters the same.

 ## AbstractDecorator
 Since our decorator should be used like an adapter every decorator implements the `AdapterInterface.

 `AbstractDecorator` implements `AdapterInterface` and defines the basic functionality of each decorator.
 Internally added adapters are stored in an array.
 Since the method `addAdapter()` returns our decorator this methods are chainable.
+This functionality also implements the iterator pattern since all adapters are invoked calling `addPersonalization()`.

 Since every decorator implements `AdapterInterface` our abstract class `AbstractDecorator` defines the two methods `addPersonalization()` and `getDebugInfo()`.